Gravitational behavior of an effective topological field theory in a gravitational instanton background: Emergent Euclidean gravity

 We now show that in presence of a gravitational instanton background, the topological action (\ref{bfgr}) describes a dynamical gravitational theory.
 In particular, the instanton background in the framework of Cartan geometry, can be defined through the following geometric conditions

+which are compatible with the relations (\ref{topo}).
 Similar self-dual and anti-self dual relations appear in the context of gravitational instantons in Riemannian geometry \cite{Eguchi}.
-Thanks to (\ref{A+Bgr}) and (\ref{auto}), the above relations fix the following constraint between the spin connection and the tetrads
+Thanks to (\ref{A+Bgr}) and (\ref{auto}), the above relations fix the following constraint between the spin connection and tetrads